pihalve/playlist-converter/README.md

 If you go to "View->Advanced" and then expand the Playlist Converter window (or drag the horizontal scroll bar) you will see the Spotify search result for each song in the list view.

 Note @ October 2018: Nowadays the Spotify web api requires the usage of access tokens for calling endpoints.
 Currently, I have implemented this using "Client Credentials Flow" authorization.
 However, this is not really a good solution, because it requires a client ID and client secret to be available with the application.
 Since PlaylistConverter is a desktop application, there is no secure way to do that.
-Therefore, I have added two extra settings to use for client ID and client secret.
-However, you have to obtain these yourself (https://developer.spotify.com/dashboard/applications) and add them to PlaylistConverter in the settings dialog.
+Therefore, I have added two extra empty settings to use for client ID and client secret.
+However, you have to obtain ID and secret yourself (https://developer.spotify.com/dashboard/applications) and add them to PlaylistConverter in the settings dialog.

 # How the Spotify search works